swarmstack/swarmstack/README.md

 ### Logging

-There is an adjunct [https://github.com/swarmstack/loki](https://github.com/swarmstack/loki) project that can be used to quickly turn up an instance of Grafana Loki, which your swarmstack Grafana instance can configure as a data source.
-By default, this project will feed the stdout and stderr of all of your Docker swarm containers into Loki (using a promtail container running on each node).
-Loki can also be fed directly by your own applications, or via Fluentd / Fluent Bit or other logging facilities.
+There is an adjunct [https://github.com/swarmstack/loki](https://github.com/swarmstack/loki) project that can be used to quickly turn up an instance of Grafana Loki, which your swarmstack or other Grafana instance can configure as a data source.
+By default, this project will feed the stdout and stderr of all of your Docker swarm containers into Loki (using the loki-docker-driver Docker plugin on each node).
+Loki can also be fed directly by your own applications, via Fluentd / Fluent Bit, or via other logging facilities.

 ---